 In South Carolina, only the governor can issue a mandatory evacuation order.
 In North Carolina, the governor has that authority as well, but historically has allowed local leaders to make the call.
 As reported in The Charlotte Observer, Gov. Roy Cooper’s office said in a news release: “In North Carolina, when to evacuate starts with a local decision because local officials know their communities and their people best.
 The governor urges residents to follow evacuation orders issued for their areas.”

+More than 1 million people in the Carolinas were ordered to evacuate in September 2018, days before Hurricane Florence hit landfall.
 Gov. Cooper did order a state mandatory evacuation for all barrier islands.

 While officials seek input from professionals based on science and experience, the final decision to order an evacuation rests with the governor.
 Some elected officials do not pass these tests well.
 Poor handling of the timing and execution of hurricane evacuations can have a political consequences for politicians.
-For Hurricane Florence, South Carolina’s incumbent governor is up for re-election in a few months.

 The timing of the order